- The Build

 In August 2010, the City received the project’s Provincial Environmental Assessment approval, followed by contribution agreements for $600 million each from the Federal and Provincial governments.

-In May 2011, the City undertook a thorough review of the project schedule and accelerated the delivery of the LRT system by a year (bringing completion date from 2019 to 2018) and in July 2011 presented Council with the Implementation of the Ottawa Light Rail Transit Project report.
+In July 2011, the City presented Council with the Implementation of the Ottawa Light Rail Transit Project report.
 Council approval of this report commenced the procurement phase of the project.

 A Request-for-Qualifications was undertaken between July and October 2011 and shortlisted three world-class consortia to compete in the Request-for-Proposal (RFP) stage of procurement.
 The RFP was undertaken from October 2011 to October 2012 and, following the evaluation period, the Rideau Transit Group was presented to Council in December 2012 as the preferred consortia to Design, Build, Finance and Maintain the Confederation Line project.
 During this time (July 2012) the City also received approval of the Federal Environmental Assessment.